quacksouls/lyf/doc/data.md

 From the above table, the result of `false || true` is `true`, so is `true || true`.
-The one and only time when `||` returns `false` is when both operands are false.
+The one and only time when `||` returns `false` is when both operands are `false`.
 Take a moment to use the above table and work through the output of the following program.
 Note that in each template literal below, the result of a boolean expression is first calculated, then substituted into the appropriate location within the output string.